SaalikLok/balin-the-job-miner/README.md

 Themed and named after Balin, one of the many dwarfs who led Bilbo to the Lonely Mountain in the Hobbit.

-## The Live Scraper
-Check out the Heroku link in on this page to see my job board, tailored to roles I'm looking for.

 ## Customizing for your Search
 Want Balin to help dig up great software engineering jobs for you?
 Follow these steps: